-Keywords Innovation policy • Innovation practice • Just transitions the three earlier chapters.
+Keywords Innovation policy • Innovation practice • Just transitions

+In the previous chapters of this book, we have flagged the importance of pilot and demonstration projects as key activities in current energy and sustainability transitions.
+In this chapter we will zoom out from the projects and activities as such, to discuss a set of implications that follows from the three earlier chapters.
 Our discussion focuses on three distinct sites where our earlier analysis in this book is of relevance.
 First, we will look at implications for the types of pilot and demonstration projects that we have studied in this book.
 Second, we will look at the institutional embedding of such projects, primarily by discussing the relationship between research and innovation funding and possibilities of doing things differently within current frameworks.
 Third, we will discuss more broadly some challenges for contemporary innovation, research and technology policy in working to produce pilot and demonstration projects that not only cater for technology development, but also seek to achieve what we broadly can call a more inclusive transition.